Knox County Courts – A Practical Guide to Court Records and Services

 Marriage Records

 Marriage licenses in Knox County are issued exclusively by the Probate Court.
 The application fee is $60, payable by cash, check, or credit card (a $3.95 convenience fee applies for card payments).
 Both applicants must appear together with valid identification.
 If either party was previously married, a certified copy of the most recent divorce or dissolution decree is required.
 No blood tests or witnesses are needed, and there is no mandatory waiting period — the license is valid upon issuance and must be used within 60 days.
 Certified copies of returned marriage licenses cost $3 each and can be requested in person, by phone, email, or mail.
-The Probate Court’s online records search allows public access to marriage license records.
+The Probate Court’s online records search also allows public access to marriage license records.

 Birth and Death Records